 Opposite as we once thought, every move we make as parents has an impact either positive or negative on our children.
 For so long we have misunderstood how babies develop, and that explains why we have treated baby boys differently.
 Cultures and religions have influenced too on how we educate our children.
-We have developed ideas on how tough we should be with our children and we have been tougher with baby boys, since we believe that if we are too caring or responsive we may spoil our boys.
+We have developed ideas on how tough we should be with our children, and we have been tougher with baby boys, since we believe that, if we are too caring or responsive, we may spoil them.
 However, the truth is that all babies need responsive care and affection to grow physically, emotionally, and mentally healthy.

 When can you find out if your child is bashful?

 And don’t get me wrong, this is great!
 Babies need this kind of social support to keep up, learn, and grow.
-But, the thing is that not all types of praises benefit children in the same way.
-It all depends on the chosen words and whether these words are focusing on the toddler’s efforts, or on his/her physical and individual characteristics.
-For instance, the phrase “good job” focuses on the toddler’s actions, and “good girl” focuses on the toddler as an individual.
+But, not all types of praises benefit children in the same way.
+It all depends on the chosen words and whether these words are focusing on the toddler’s efforts or on her physical and individual characteristics.
+For instance, the phrase “good job” focuses on the toddler’s actions, while “good girl” focuses on the toddler as an individual.
 Even though both of these phrases may sound quite similar, they have very different effects on toddlers.
-A study found that toddlers are better prepared for future life challenges when they are praised for their actions and efforts, rather than for their innate qualities.
+A study found that children are better prepared for future life challenges when they are praised for their actions and efforts, rather than for their innate qualities.

 Researchers studied a group of over 50 toddlers while interacting with their parents.
 They videotaped these babies and watched them five years later.
 They found that toddlers who were praised for their efforts during their first three years of life were more prepared to overcome life’s challenges.
 The reason is that these children believed they had the ability to learn, become smarter, and grow.
 Their parents had helped them believe in themselves and in their ability to make things happen by putting some work and effort.
 Moreover, researchers found that more boys were praised for their actions and efforts than were girls.
-So, even though girls were praised with phrases like: “you are so smart,” they were less likely to believe that they could develop those same traits, and therefore were less likely to challenge themselves.
+So, even though girls were praised with phrases like “you are so smart”, they were less likely to believe that they could develop those same traits and, therefore, they were less likely to challenge themselves.
 Continue reading →

 Change is in our nature!
 We live in a world that is constantly changing, where we have learned to adapt to new situations and environments.
 As we discover and experience new things, our parenting practices and cultural beliefs change with us.

-If there was a parent guide on what to say or how to act in each situation, being a parent would be one more task, and a very simple one.
-However, each person is unique, so you’ll surely realize that what works with one child doesn’t work with another one.
+If there was a parent guide on what to say or how to act in each situation, being a parent would be another daily task, and a very simple one for that matter.
+However, each person is unique, so you’ll surely realize that what works with one child doesn’t work with another.
 In addition, life is unexpected and the future impossible to control.
-We are transformed by the different experiences that happen to us through life.
+We are transformed by the different experiences we live through life.
 Many of these are good, but there are also negative ones that cannot be avoided, and that have an effect in our human development.